billmclean/Julia_Lessons/markdown/lesson00.md

 ## Running .jl Files

-Download the file [`cubic.jl`](../downloads/cubic.jl) and save it to a convenient folder.
-In VSCode, click on the Explorer icon (the top one in the left bar) or type Ctrl+Shift+E, and then click on the blue "Open Folder" button and navigate to the folder containing `cubic.jl`.
+Download the file [`fibonacci.jl`](../downloads/fibonacci.jl) and save it to a convenient folder.
+In VSCode, click on the Explorer icon (the top one in the left bar) or type Ctrl+Shift+E, and then click on the blue "Open Folder" button and navigate to the folder containing `fibonacci.jl`.
 A popup will ask "Do you trust the authors of the files in this folder?".
 Click on "Yes, I trust the authors".

-You should see `cubic.jl` listed in the Explorer pane.
+You should see `fibonacci.jl` listed in the Explorer pane.
 Click on the file name to open it in an editor pane, which should look like the screenshot below.